 We have not attempted to construct a cost-benefit equation.
-Given that DOC was equivalent to UDIS in dollar costs, conspicuously less expensive in terms of inprogram offenses, and at least as effective in reducing recidivism, the only factor that could swing the cost-benefit ratio in UDIS's favor is the imponderable personal cost of institutionalization to the youth.
-If the issue is immediate costs and benefits to the public, a comparison of costbenefit ratios would have to favor DOC over UDIS.
+Given that DOC was equivalent to UDIS in dollar costs, conspicuously less expensive in terms of inprogram offenses, and at least as effective in reducing recidivism.

-Insofar as the primary population of victims--poor, minority, in the inner-city--are also the least likely to report victimizations to the police, our estimates of apprehension rates based on reporting characteristics of the overall population are likely to be inflated.
+Insofar as the primary population of victims-poor, minority, in the inner-city-are also the least likely to report victimizations to the police, our estimates of apprehension rates based on reporting characteristics of the overall population are likely to be inflated.